Mitsubishi G4M

-Designed to a strict specification to succeed the Mitsubishi G3M already in service, the G4M boasted very good performance and excellent range and was considered the best land-based naval bomber at the time.
-This was achieved by its structural lightness and an almost total lack of protection for the crew, with no armor plating or self-sealing fuel tanks.
-The G4M was officially adopted on 2 April 1941 but the aforementioned problems would prove to be a severe drawback, often suffering heavy losses; Allied fighter pilots nicknamed the G4M "The Flying Lighter" as it was extremely prone to ignition after a few hits.
-It was not until later variants of the G4M2 and G4M3 that self-sealing fuel tanks, armor protection for the crew and better defensive armament was installed.
+Designed to succeed the Mitsubishi G3M in service, the G4M boasted good performance, excellent range and was considered the best land-based naval bomber of the time.
+This was achieved with flimsy structure and almost total lack of crew protection, with no armor plating or self-sealing fuel tanks.
+The G4M was introduced on 2 April 1941, but its problems would result in heavy losses; Allied fighter pilots nicknamed the G4M "The Flying Lighter", as it was prone to ignition after a few hits.
+It was not until later variants of the G4M2 and G4M3 that self-sealing fuel tanks, armor protection for the crew and better defensive armament were installed.